How big is Trinity’s endowment and is it the richest college in Cambridge?

 While Trinity College is generally considered to be the wealthiest in Cambridge, it is important to note that our overall net spendable income (£44m in 2015-16), is fully committed.
 Trinity’s financial position must be seen in the perspective of the College’s many responsibilities, as well as in the global landscape in which we now compete for the best students and academic scholars, often against institutions able to offer greater financial support.

 How much does Trinity spend each year and on what?

-In 2014, Trinity had a net spendable investment income of £43.1m (including some £31.7m of net investment income in 2014), and we spent that on maintaining teaching and research in the College and the wider University.
+In 2015-16, Trinity had a net spendable investment income of £44m (including some £33.4m of net investment income), and we spent that on maintaining teaching and research in the College and the wider University.
 The direction of studies, supervisions, and provision of pastoral support, are, of course, our most significant costs and far exceed the fee income the College receives from student fees.
 For our undergraduates, we estimate costs in the order of £12,000 per year, yet fee income for our publicly funded undergraduates is only £4,500 per student.
 We spend over £4m per year on scholarships and awards to our own students.

 Our continuing programme of maintenance and renewal for our magnificent buildings is particularly expensive, and the College has set aside 20% of its endowment income for this purpose every year.
 Building work this year included long overdue renovations to New Court to improve access and facilities for our students and Fellows.

 Yes, Trinity makes sizeable donations to the less endowed colleges to provide student support and teaching.
 We have a long tradition of supporting the University.
 We founded the Isaac Newton Trust and the led the Cambridge Bursary Scheme, and we must continue to assist in ensuring the excellence of the University and the colleges.